pomerium/documentation/content/docs/reference/signing-key.md

 - Type: [base64 encoded](https://en.wikipedia.org/wiki/Base64) `string`
 - Optional

-Signing Key is the private key used to sign a user's attestation JWT which can be consumed by upstream applications to pass along identifying user information like username, id, and groups.
+Signing Key is one or more PEM-encoded private keys used to sign a user's attestation JWT which can be consumed by upstream applications to pass along identifying user information like username, id, and groups.
+If multiple keys are provided only the first will be used for signing.

-If set, the signing key's public key will can retrieved by hitting Pomerium's `/.well-known/pomerium/jwks.json` endpoint which lives on the authenticate service.
+If set, the signing key's public key(s) can retrieved by hitting Pomerium's `/.well-known/pomerium/jwks.json` endpoint which lives on the authenticate service.
 Otherwise, the endpoint will return an empty keyset.

 For example, assuming you have [generated an ES256 key](https://github.com/pomerium/pomerium/blob/main/scripts/generate_self_signed_signing_key.sh) as follows.